avcoder/comp2112-lab02/README.md

 Your lab2 should look/sound like this: https://youtu.be/D2N8d7NUF5k

-### Submit in Blackboard:
+### Submit:
-* Github link to your README.md file
+* Create a README.md text file that uses markdown format https://guides.github.com/features/mastering-markdown/
-* Submit your hosted url (i.e. upload your work to Azure or elsewhere and give me that link)
+* Display your JS code using the proper Markdown format
+* Display a screenshot of your modified 'Chapters' navigation menu using the proper Markdown format
-* Ask me 1 question you're still confused/wondering about regarding JavaScript so far.
+* Ask me 1 or more question(s) you're still confused/wondering about regarding JavaScript so far using proper Markdown format
+* Upload your work to Azure (or elsewhere) and show that link using the proper Markdown format
+* SUBMIT IN BLACKBOARD: Github link to the above README.md file